The Fertility Spectrum: A New Way To Talk About & Understand Your Reproductive Health

-Over six million women in the U.S. ages 15 to 41 struggle with the medical diagnosis of “infertility” (and one in six women in Canada), which means having trouble conceiving or staying pregnant after having unprotected intercourse over a specified period of time.
+Over six million women in the U.S. ages 15 to 41 struggle with the medical diagnosis of “infertility,” (and one in eight women in the UK) which means having trouble conceiving or staying pregnant after having unprotected intercourse over a specified period of time.
 It’s a loaded term that many perceive as the death knell for their hopes of becoming a parent, but in reality it’s an inflection point where the treatment and advice of a reproductive specialist can bring new knowledge and possibilities.

 “